NeonSync/NeonSync/README.md

 ### 💡 Quote of the Day

-> "Success is not the key to happiness.
-Happiness is the key to success." – Albert Schweitzer
+> _"Code is like humor.
+When you have to explain it, it’s bad."_ – Cory House
 ---